 “Competition brings out the best in products and the worst in people.” – David Sarnoff

 Within five minutes, I confided that my initial appraisal of an overdressed ape was too kind.
-Joltin’ Joe lost no time in ripping into me about my apparent deficiencies based on the only two words I was able to get out – “Good afternoon.”
+Joltin’ Joe lost no time in ripping into me about my apparent deficiencies based on the only two words I could get out – “Good afternoon.”

 Don’t get me wrong.
 We didn’t emerge from these laughing in the sunshine.
-Joltin’ Joe had real power to make our lives hell, and there are limits to the abuse a person can take.
-Most of us lasted because our projects were exciting and of benefit to the public.
-We found ways to cope.
+Joltin’ Joe had absolute power to make our lives hell, and there are limits to the abuse a person can take.
+But, most of us lasted because our projects were exciting and of benefit to the public.
+So, we found ways to cope.

-After several years my resume had grown, and I was receiving offers of other work.
+After several years my resume had grown, and I received other work offers.
 Eventually, I was offered something that I couldn’t refuse.

 For some time, Joltin’ Joe had been actively seeking to fire me.
-Having kept good records and actually having done my job, he tried to fabricate reasons to fire me.
-Like his monthly meetings, his efforts were hamfisted but tiring to respond to.
+Having kept good records and having done my job, he tried to fabricate reasons to fire me.
+Unfortunately, his efforts were hamfisted but tiring to respond to, like his monthly meetings.

 Accepting the new job, I planned out how to get the maximum effect from presenting my resignation.
 I showed up at Joe’s office about five minutes before he was due back from his lunch and placed my resignation letter prominently on his desk.
 I then went to lunch with some coworkers.

 I explained how I had tied a knot in this particular devil’s tail while making promises in my resignation to assist him in replacing me with someone equally skilled.
-Somehow I felt that I took the high road in ending things that way.
+Somehow I felt that I had taken the high road in ending things that way.